Ha0Tang/AttentionGAN/README.md

 export CUDA_VISIBLE_DEVICES=X;
 python train.py --dataroot datasets/<dataset_name>/ --save_name <save_name> --cuda
 ```
-This command will start a training session using the images under the *dataroot/train* directory with the hyperparameters that showed best results according to CycleGAN authors.
+This command will start a training session using the images under the *dataroot/train* directory with the default hyperparameters.
 You are free to change those hyperparameters, see ```./train --help``` for a description of those.

 Both generators and discriminators weights will be saved under the output directory.